Updated: Feb 21

 Early in the diagnostic process, my doctor performed an ultrasound and discovered two additional medical conditions.
 The ultrasound revealed that I have fibroids, which are usually noncancerous tumors.
-It also revealed that I have a bicornuate uterus, which is a congenital abnormality that renders the uterus a heart-shape at birth.
+It also revealed that I have a bicornuate uterus, which is a congenital abnormality that renders the uterus a banana-shape at birth.

 It is estimated that three percent of women are born with a defect in the size, shape, or structure of their uterus.
 While this condition does not usually cause infertility, it can lead to early labor and miscarriages for some women.

 For me, the news was unexpected.
 Honestly, I don’t know any woman who expects to receive this news.
 If I had not experienced pain from my endometriosis and fibroids, like many women with the same congenital uterine abnormality, I probably would not have known so early on.

 Many women don’t learn about their endometriosis, fibroids, or cornuate uterus until they are pregnant or trying to conceive because some women don’t experience any pain associated with these conditions.

 While I understood the diagnoses, I remained unclear about what it would mean for me later in life.
 When I was ready to start a family, I knew that I would have a high-risk pregnancy but beyond that, there were many unknowns.